Skip to main content

 Colin Poolman

 I am of course biased, because I represent a trade union and professional organisation.
 We are covered by clear legislation that makes us behave in reasonable ways when conducting a trade dispute.
-That is covered under UK legislation, which we adhere to absolutely by the letter.
+That is covered under United Kingdom legislation, which we adhere to absolutely by the letter.
 The two situations are very different.
 With trade union activity, usually, we are looking to speak to our members and not to the patients who are coming through the front door.

 Thank you for clarifying that.